“Stay true to your own nature.” ~ Susan Cain

 And for the first time, instead of fighting my own nature, I’m going to find a way to work with it.

-My garden will return to being my hobby, my creative outlet and a source of insight and inspiration.
+So for now, my garden will return to being my hobby, my creative outlet and a source of insight and inspiration.

 Our wet and chilly start to the year was followed by a warm and dry March and April that laid most of the garden to waste and I let it go.
 It was around the same time I was letting the chooks and bees go.
 Morning glory vine began to creep into my greenhouse.